xmtp/libxmtp/xmtp_mls/IDENTITY.md

 1. Publish a commit to remove nodes from the conversation that are not in the list of valid installations.
 1. Publish a commit to add nodes to the conversation that are in the list of valid installations and not already present.

 These commits must include an attached proof (credential or revocation).
-When validating add/remove commits, clients must verify either that the proposer has permissions to add/remove accounts from the group, or that a proof of installation synchronization was attached to the commit.
+When validating add/remove commits, clients must verify either that the proposer has permissions to add/remove accounts from the group, or that a proof of installation revocation was attached to the commit.

 ### Server trust